jacobtread/jacobtread.com/src/content/projects/truerandom.md

 priority: 7
 ---

-A joke website designed for the "Terrible Ideas Hackathon".
+**TrueRandom** is joke website designed for the "Terrible Ideas Hackathon".
 This website is centered around a dice rolling machine as a service concept.
 The project is for generating random numbers by physically rolling a dice with a mechanical arm.